San Francisco Shock

 The San Francisco Shock are an American professional Overwatch esports team based in San Francisco, California.
-The Shock compete in the Overwatch League (OWL) as a member of the league's West region.
-Founded in 2017, the San Francisco Shock is one of the twelve founding members of the OWL and is one of three professional Overwatch teams in California.
+The Shock competed in the Overwatch League (OWL) as a member of the league's West region.
+Founded in 2017, the San Francisco Shock was one of the twelve founding members of the OWL and was one of three professional Overwatch teams in California.
 The team is owned by Andy Miller, co-owner of the Sacramento Kings and NRG Esports.
-The Shock have won three midseason tournament titles, qualified for three season playoffs, won two back-to-back OWL Grand Finals, making them one of the most accomplished franchises in OWL history.
+In their time with the OWL, the Shock won three midseason tournament titles, qualified for four season playoffs, reached the Grand Finals three times, and won back-to-back Grand Finals, making them one of the most accomplished franchise in Overwatch League history.

 Franchise history

 Beginnings

 On July 12, 2017, Overwatch developer Activision Blizzard officially announced that Andy Miller, co-founder and co-owner of the American esports organization NRG Esports, had acquired a San Francisco-based Overwatch League franchise spot for an estimated $20 million.
 "The local aspect of the league was the biggest attraction [for purchasing the spot]," said Miller in an interview.
 "One of the biggest issues with esports, and also part of its charm, is that you can create a global audience.
 You can have fans all over the world.
 But it’s always become a big challenge for fans to actually see their favorite teams.
 You have to fly to a major event or a finals somewhere in a major city.
 And there was never a hometown team."

 On September 28, 2017, NRG Esports announced its official inaugural roster of eight players and head coach Bradford Rajani.
 A month later, on October 16, the franchise name was revealed as the San Francisco Shock.